halayli/lthread/README.md

 lthread is a multicore/multithread coroutine library written in C. It uses [Sam Rushing's](https://github.com/samrushing) _swap function to swap lthreads. lthread allows you to make blocking calls and expensive computations inside a coroutine as long as you surround your code with lthread_compute_begin()/lthread_compute_end(), hence combining the advantages of coroutines and pthreads.
 See the http server example below.

 lthreads run inside an lthread scheduler.
 The scheduler is hidden from the user and is created automagically in each pthread, allowing the user to take advantage of cpu cores and distribute the load.
-Locks are necessary when accessing global variables from lthreads running in different pthreads, and lthreads must not block on condition variables as this will block the whole scheduler in the pthread.
+Locks are necessary when accessing global variables from lthreads running in different pthreads, and lthreads must not block on pthread condition variables as this will block the whole scheduler in the pthread.

 ![](https://github.com/halayli/lthread/blob/master/images/lthread_scheduler.png?raw=true "Lthread scheduler")

-To run an lthread scheduler in each pthread, launch the pthread and create the lthreads using lthread_create() followed by lthread_run() in each pthread.
+To run an lthread scheduler in each pthread, launch a pthread and create lthreads using lthread_create() followed by lthread_run() in each pthread.

 ### lthread scheduler's inner works